 When you are already pregnant, the body is aware of this and does not undertake any processes to release the egg or proceed with ovulation.
 The uterus, tubes and ovaries all form part of the same system, so the presence of an embryo automatically triggers these processes to shut down.
-The uterine lining is held in its place to support the growing baby and you won’t have any more periods during your pregnancy.
+The uterine lining is held in its place to support the growing baby, and you won’t have any more periods during your pregnancy.

-What If The Ovulation Test Shows a Positive Result?
+What If the Ovulation Test Shows a Positive Result?

-One thing that ought to be remembered is that, just like a pregnancy test, the ovulation tests, too, work on the presence of a hormone.
+Despite this science, you might come across various sources that claim ovulation does occur during pregnancy.
+Or, you might take an ovulation test and get a positive result post which your pregnancy could be confirmed.
+Both the positive test results may leave you confused.
+However, there’s one thing you ought to remember is that, just like pregnancy tests, the ovulation tests, too, work on the presence of a hormone.
 These tests do not actually check whether the ovaries are releasing an egg or not.
-And since hormones undergo a substantial change when pregnancy sets in, those levels might be a little too high, triggering the test to reveal positive result for ovulation.
+And, since the hormones undergo a substantial change when pregnancy sets in, those levels might be a little too high, triggering the test to reveal positive result for ovulation.

-What If You Had Period while Pregnant?
+What If You Had a Period While Being Pregnant?

 That being said, there are chances you might spot a few drops of blood or light bleeding while you are pregnant.
 But this is quite different from the blood you usually see in your menstrual cycles and this bleeding is a result of many other factors.
-If the bleeding does feel thick and unusual, it might be an indication of a problem and it is necessary to let your doctor know immediately about it.
+If the bleeding does feel thick and unusual, it might be an indication of a problem, and it is necessary to let your doctor know immediately about it.